jondgoodwin/progling/content/post/type-expressions.md

 which employ various operators to form a type expression.

 There are several approaches one could take to handle this syntactic ambiguity.
-I could use a back-tracking parser.
-I could add extra syntax to mark when an expression should be treated as a type expression (e.g., preceding a type expression with a colon).
+One could use a back-tracking parser.
+One could add extra syntax to mark when an expression should be treated as a type expression (e.g., preceding a type expression with a colon).
 Those approaches do not appeal to me, as they increase complexity for everyone.